Kayode-Olanrewaju/homelab_project/01_Arch_ISO_Installation/arch_install_guide.md

 ```

 ---

-## Why the Disk Unlocks Before Boot

-- The root partition is LUKS encrypted.
-- `/boot` is unencrypted so the bootloader can start.
-- `sd-encrypt` hook in initramfs prompts for passphrase before mounting root.
-- Without passphrase, system cannot boot → ensuring strong security.

----

 ✅ You now have a secure Arch Linux base system with full disk encryption, flexible volume management, and metadata hygiene — ready for Kubernetes homelab deployment!